 Epidemiology and vaccination against yellow fever

-Although the usefulness of vaccination campaigns have been demonstrated to be beneficial over the past 60 years, yellow fever still remains a major concern in tropical regions in both Africa and South America.
-In countries at risk for yellow fever, vaccination is recommended in order to prevent and fight epidemics.
+- Although the usefulness of vaccination campaigns have been demonstrated to be beneficial over the past 60 years, yellow fever still remains a major concern in tropical regions in both Africa and South America.
+In countries at risk for yellow fever, vaccination is recommended in order to prevent and fight epidemics together with vector control programs.
 It is also recommended for travelers visiting endemic regions.